dlukerogers/about-me/README.md

 My main motivation for learning is to apply what I learn to my future work so that my work will be remarkable and make a difference in the lives of others.
 I also am motivated by my curiosity and passion for this subject.
 It's been one of my only passions so far in life and I want to make sure I learn as much as I can about it.
 Today went very well in terms of my learning.
 I felt like the material from yesterday really clicked today and I understood the material for today.
 I definitely focused on listening at certain points of the lecture where I was more shaky on the material instead of trying to take notes.
 This worked as I began to understand the material better.

+#### Learning Journal: 05

+My large scale *why* is so I can apply what I learn to my career and my next job.
+I want to be able to do what I do extremely well so people can rely on me.
+My small scale *why* is because I am curious in coding and want to know how to build functional software.
+Today, learning was tough because it was a Friday and we had been learning all week so it was kind of a learning overload.
+I felt tired and restless at times.
+I did feel like I was able to retain most of the information, though.